evgenyneu/ASP3162/08_godunov_kurganov/README.md

 # A Fortran program for solving Burgers' equation

-This is a Fortran program that solves advection equation
+This is a Fortran program that solves Burgers' equation

 ```
 v_t + v v_x = 0